What Is a Works Council?

-- On the request of the majority of employees a Works Council can set in place based on a voluntary decision.
+- On the request of the majority of employees the Works Council can set in place based on a voluntary decision.
 At the request of the majority of employees, there is an obligation by the WOR to set up an employee representative body [Personeelsvereniging].
 If an employee representative body is established, staff meetings need to take place and are entitled to prior consultation.

 Does your company employ 50 employees or more?

 - Based upon the Act, the Works Council is mandatory to be established.

 In case your company owns more than 1 company, please ensure that each company with 50 employees and more has its own Works Council.
-A joint Works Council is possible when those companies each employs less than 50 people, but the total amount of employees is 50 or exceeds this number.
+A joint council is possible when those companies each employs less than 50 people, but the total amount of employees is 50 or exceeds this number.